Frequently Asked Questions

 The Affidavit of the party applying to vary (change) the court order should be served and filed at the same time as the motion or application.
 The person responding is supposed to file a Notice of Opposition to Variation and their Affidavit within 20 days of when the motion or application was served on them, if they are opposing the matter.
 They should also file applicable financial information within the 20 days.
 This may include a Financial Statement (Form 70D) and other financial disclosure listed in s.
 21 of the Federal Child Support Guidelines like income tax returns, notices of assessment and reassessment, and statements of earnings.

-If you want to file an affidavit past the time in the Queen’s Bench Rules or after the time that the court allowed, you should mark the affidavit on the first page as “late” and file it with a Notice of Motion, to be heard on the hearing date in question, requesting leave (permission) to file the late affidavit.
+If you want to file an affidavit past the time in the King’s Bench Rules or after the time that the court allowed, you should mark the affidavit on the first page as “late” and file it with a Notice of Motion, to be heard on the hearing date in question, requesting leave (permission) to file the late affidavit.
 This does not apply to a motion before a judge as part of a family case that is subject to the case management process.

 You are allowed to file one affidavit of your evidence in support of your Notice of Motion.
 The responding party is allowed to file one affidavit in response.
 The moving party is allowed one further affidavit.
 This affidavit is only supposed to be in response to new information brought up in the responding party’s affidavit.
 It is not to be used to repeat evidence contained in your first affidavit.